MizzleDK/Mizuu/README.md

 Mizuu - media indexer for Android
 =====

-Mizuu is no longer being maintained and hasn't been maintained since late 2015.
+Mizuu is no longer being maintained and hasn't been maintained since early 2015.

 This GitHub repository houses the source code of the Mizuu application for Android.